Escapist-007/CVIP_Projects/README.md

 `Character Detection`: Find a specific character in a given image using template matching algorithms.

 **Approach:**
-- The project applies **Template matching algorithm** to detect a specific character (ex. a/b/c) in a given image
+- The project applied **Template matching algorithm** to detect a specific character (ex. a/b/c) in a given image
-- Implement `NCC (Normalized Cross Correlation)` for matching the template with the given image
+- Implemented `NCC (Normalized Cross Correlation)` for matching the template with the given image

 **Sample input and output:**